American Osteopathic College of Occupational & Preventive Medicine: Continuing medical education

 AOCOPM also provides a three-part Basic Course in Occupational & Environmental Medicine, designed to provide a basic understanding and expertise in the field, while preparing qualified participants to take the written examination for the AOA-approved Certificate of Added Qualifications (CAQ) offered by the American Osteopathic Board of Preventive Medicine (AOBPM) via the practice pathway.
 The purpose of a CAQ is to provide credentialing in the field of occupational/environmental medicine for those who already practice in this field and are certified by the AOA in another primary specialty.

 Publications

-The College publishes a semi-annual newsletter.
+The College publishes a monthly newsletter.